Mata mata: Taxonomy

+The mata mata first became known to western scientists when it was described by French naturalist Pierre Barrère in 1741 as a "large land turtle with spiky and ridged scales" (translation).
+It was first scientifically described as Testudo terrestris in 1765 by Spanish zoologist Fermín Zanón Cervera, but the same scientific name was used for describing the Greek tortoise by Peter Forsskål posthumously in 1775.
+In 1783, the mata mata was scientifically described again, this time as Testudo fimbriata by German naturalist Johann Gottlob Schneider.
+In 1805, it was moved to its own genus as Chelys fimbriata by André Marie Constant Duméril.
+From the mid 1700s to the late 1800s, altogether 15 different scientific names were used for the species.
+Since the late 1800s, most authorities have used the name Chelys fimbriata.
+In 1963, the International Commission on Zoological Nomenclature resolved the issue of Testudo terrestris (Fermín 1765) by declaring it a nomen oblitum (meaning that only Testudo terrestris Forsskål 1775 is valid and a synonym for the Greek tortoise), while also declaring that Chelys fimbriata is a conserved name for the mata mata.

-The mata mata was described for the first time by French naturalist Pierre Barrère in 1741 as a "large land turtle with spiky and ridged scales" (translation).
-It was first classified as Testudo fimbriata by German naturalist Johann Gottlob Schneider in 1783.
-It was renamed 14 different times in two centuries, finally being renamed Chelus fimbriata in 1992.
-Observations of morphological differences among specimens of mata mata found distinctive differences in the populations of the Amazon and Orinoco basins.
-A genomic analysis of the mata mata was reported in 2020, which showed a deep split between the populations in the Amazon and Orinoco basins.
-The authors proposed that the Orinoco population be assigned to a new species, Chelus orinocensis, with the Amazon population retaining the Chelus fimbriatus species designation.
+In 1995, distinct morphological differences were found between the populations of the Amazon and Orinoco basins.
+In 2020, this was supported by a genetic analysis, which showed a deep split between two of its populations.
+The authors proposed that the mostly Orinoco population be assigned to a new species, Chelus orinocensis, with the Amazon population retaining the C. fimbriatus.
+However, C. fimbriatus is absent from the upper Rio Negro–Branco system (the northernmost part of the Amazon basin), which instead is inhabited by C. orinocensis.

 Anatomy and morphology

 The mata mata is a large, sedentary turtle with a large, triangular, flattened head with many tubercles and flaps of skin, and a "spike" on its long and tubular snout.
 Three barbels occur on the chin and four additional filamentous barbels at the upper jaw, which is neither hooked nor notched.

 The mata mata's brown or black, oblong carapace can measure up to 45 cm at adult age.
 The full adult weight is 17.2 kg.
 The mata mata's plastron is reduced, narrowed, hingeless, shortened towards the front, and deeply notched at the rear with narrow bridges.
 These may be meant to allow the turtle to resemble a piece of bark, camouflaging it from possible predators.
 The plastron and bridges are cream to yellow or brown.
 The head, neck, tail, and limbs are grayish brown on adults.
 The neck is longer than the vertebra under its carapace and is fringed with small skin flaps along both sides.
 Hatchlings show a pink to reddish tinge in the underside edge of their carapaces and plastrons that gradually disappear as they grow.

 Each forefoot has five webbed claws.
 Males have concave plastrons and longer, thicker tails than females.